cantoniouwaymore/emailgateway/README.md

-# 📧 Waymore Transactional Emails Service
+# 📧 Email Gateway Monorepo

 > A production-ready, stateless HTTP → Email dispatcher with templating, queueing, provider adapters, idempotency, and delivery tracking for the Waymore platform.